HIGHLIGHTS-Tennis-Australian Open day three

 MELBOURNE, Feb 10 (Reuters) - Highlights of day three of the Australian Open tennis championships at Melbourne Park on Wednesday.
-All matches are first round.
+All matches are second round.
 Times local (GMT +11):

 READ MORE: